-Kombucha flavored with citrus, herbs, fruits, herbs and spices is delightful, especially when you take the time to concoct your own favorite flavor profiles, but one of the biggest mistakes new brewers make is adding flavorings to the initial batch of kombucha.
+Kombucha flavored with citrus, herbs, fruits, herbs, and spices is delightful, especially when you take the time to concoct your own favorite flavor profiles, but one of the biggest mistakes new brewers make is adding flavorings to the initial batch of kombucha.
 Brewing flavored and fizzy kombucha is a two-step process with an initial period of fermentation in an open vessel with strictly tea and sweetener followed by a second, shorter period of fermentation in a sealed bottle with brewed kombucha tea and flavorings.

-Herbs and spices, as well as fruits can compromise the growth of the SCOBY, especially over time either by contaminating the SCOBY with mold spores, as in the case of berries, or by damaging the kombucha mother with their natural antimicrobial properties.
+Herbs and spices, as well as fruits, can compromise the growth of the SCOBY, especially over time either by contaminating the SCOBY with mold spores, as in the case of berries or by damaging the kombucha mother with their natural antimicrobial properties.
 Your best practice is to keep flavorings for the second ferment, and if you'd like to experiment with flavoring the first ferment, remember to always keep a kombucha mother brewing in just sweetened black tea in case you have to start over.

 Not Stirring Your Kombucha Tea

 If you've ever opened up your bottles of kombucha tea after the secondary ferment only to find that some of them practically explode with fizz while others are flat, you probably felt pretty bewildered and a little frustrated.
 The fizziness of kombucha largely, though not entirely, comes from the action of naturally occurring yeast.
-The yeast tend to fall toward the bottom of the brewing vessel as the kombucha tea cultures.
+The yeast tends to fall toward the bottom of the brewing vessel as the kombucha tea cultures.
 So if you pour kombucha tea directly from your brewing vessel into your bottles, then that yeast will not be evenly distributed.
 As a result, some bottles will be super fizzy and others flat.